anandviv/fulllstack/README.md

 # Run the application

 1. You will need two terminals pointed to the frontend and backend directories to start the servers for this application.
-2. Run this command to start the backend server in the [backend] directory: [python manage.py runserver]
+2. Run this command to start the backend server in the [backend] directory: [python manage.py runserver(This will start the frontend on the adddress localhost:3000) ]
 3. Run this command to start the frontend development server in the [frontend] directory: [npm install] (This will start the frontend on the adddress localhost:3000)

 # Built With